-In general and where required, we will decant a tenant to temporary accommodation, where required, if:
+In general and where required, we will decant a tenant to temporary accommodation e.g. hotel, B & B, furnished flat, where required, if:

-- During maintenance works or planned programme renewals, essential facilities are affected within a tenant's home, such as cold water supply, toilet facilities or electricity and are not likely to be restored by the end of the normal working day - Maintenance works or planned programme renewals are likely to take more than a working week to complete, the work is extensive and likely to disrupt daily living - A tenant is considered to be vulnerable and unable to cope with the anticipated disruption to daily living - The nature of the work could lead to health problems for the tenant or someone in the household - Where the Association is satisfied that the work would be carried out more efficiently, effectively and safely if the tenant was living elsewhere and removes the tenant and any household members from risk of injury or harm
+- During maintenance works or planned programme renewals, essential facilities are affected within a tenant's home, such as cold water supply, toilet facilities or electricity and are not likely to be restored by the end of the normal working day. - Major repair works or planned programme renewals are likely to take more than a working week to complete, the work is extensive and likely to disrupt daily living. - A tenant is considered to be vulnerable and unable to cope with the anticipated disruption to daily living. - The nature of the work could lead to health problems for the tenant or someone in the household. - Where the Association is satisfied that the work would be carried out more efficiently, effectively and safely if the tenant was living elsewhere and removes the tenant and any household members from risk of injury or harm.